 To sum it up

-As we now know, the hip joint is essential for overall stability of the body.
+As we now know, the hip joint is essential for the overall stability of the body.
 It helps balance the upper and lower body.
 The cartilages leave enough space between the bones, so they don’t deteriorate with the constant friction and the Labral cartilage is like a thin sponge, providing cushioning to the joints.
-At the same time, labral tissue transports essential minerals from one part to the other, this helps the good functioning of the body, like an effective machine.
+At the same time, labral tissue transports essential minerals from one part to the other, this helps the good functioning of the body, like an efficient machine.
 Genetic conditions can cause deterioration and cartilage can get damaged because of weak bones, high level of training or wrong bone movements.
 Aging or a sudden accident can also increase the chances of injury.

 Repetitive twisting still is the main cause of labral deterioration.
 It’s vital then to have enough information, as an early diagnosis would help prevent further damages.
 In many cases injury happens gradually, the athlete doesn’t know the condition until later when the pain is more severe.
 A pain in the lower back or some other body part may not relate to the hip at the beginning, but it can indicate a hip injury is there or stem from it.
-Consult a doctor if the pain persist for several days.
+Consult a doctor if the pain persists for several days.

 Unfortunately, labral cartilage doesn’t heal by itself.
 This means the only way of fixing the damage is through an exercise plan or clinical intervention.
-For mild cases, an adequate exercise program focusing on developing flexibility is enough to nullify the affects of condition.
+For mild cases, an adequate exercise program focusing on developing flexibility is enough to nullify the effects of the condition.
 In cases where the injury is more severe, the only way of treating the cartilage is through a labral re-fixation.
 This can sound overwhelming but studies suggest the majority of the interventions for labral re-fixation are successful.
 This is thanks to modern technologies.
 Arthroscopy is the ultimate technique to repair tissue, making a big impact on patients who may fear not going back to regular activities.

 In severe cases when the labral cartilage needs to be removed, the intervention tends to be more delicate.
 However, most cases are very treatable even the delicate ones, and the patient can go to their normal life in few months after the intervention.
 Exercise is the best way to maintain a healthy body and improving flexibility and strength helps avoid injury.
 Being aware of hip movements while training it’s also quite important.
 Correct any exercise or consult with a trainer about which exercises are best for your body.

 Bandages like SERF or special footwear help doing the right rotation movements.
-What’s more an adequate diet is also quite important.
-Make sure you eat enough vegetables, fruits and minerals as they protect the body giving all the nutrients they need.
+What’s more, an adequate diet is also quite important.
+Make sure you eat enough vegetables, fruits, and minerals as they protect the body giving all the nutrients they need.

 The body is very complex.
 A damage in one area can definitely affect other areas.
 This is why is really important to have a deep understanding of the implications of a hip injury.
 An injury in this area will affect the balance of the whole body, making walking extremely difficult.
-Your body is going to be here for some time so listen to the signals, be aware of the strains, get to know the essentials, how certain body parts work and what is best.
+Your body is going to be here for some time to listen to the signals, be aware of the strains, get to know the essentials, how certain body parts work and what is best.
 Ask yourself, What do you need and how they can you become more efficient in the way you use it.
-Be aware of your own structure, your shape and your physiology.
+Be aware of your own structure, your shape, and your physiology.